 Think it’s one-size-fits-all when it comes to studio cycling?
 Think again.
-Portland offers a variety of classes for cycling fans, from fun dance-centric workouts with popular beats to mindful classes that spin vinyl records.
+Portland offers a variety of classes for cycling fans, from fun music-driven workouts with popular beats to mindful classes that spin vinyl records.
 These local studios offer something new to try.
 Whether it’s a yoga and cycling hybrid, an intense core-focused workout, or a trendy candle-lit studio, you are sure to sweat, burn, and pedal to your heart’s content at these PDX classes.

-Be prepared for a full-body workout at Pearl District’s BurnCycle.
-Locals love the intensity of their classes and the convenient downtown location.
+Be prepared for a full-body workout at BurnCycle’s Pearl District and Lake Oswego locations.
 Classes are focused on the upper body, obliques, and core, and blast fun beats to get you pumped.
-Burn boasts that “it’s like going to the best dance club in Portland — with a life coach.”
+Burn boasts that “it’s like going to the best dance club in Portland — with a life coach”.
 Classes are 45 minutes and encourage a positive, non-judgmental environment.
 Easily book your class and reserve your bike online… and get ready to sweat!
 Fitt Tip: Check out The Lab x Burn — their cross training venture in SE Portland.

-With low lighting and loud music, Vortex Cycling classes will both pump you up and relax you at the same time.
+With low lighting and loud music, Vortex Cycle Studio classes will both pump you up and relax you at the same time.
 Lose yourself in the beat and sweat away the day’s stresses with one of Vortex’s 50-minute classes.
 Great for beginner and experienced cyclists alike, this Southwest studio encourages every cyclist to take the class at an individual pace.
 End this class with hand weights and stretches for a well-rounded sweat sesh.

 This killer class will leave you in a puddle of your own sweat — and we mean that in the best way possible.
 The 45-minute MobCycle classes at their NE studio incorporate cardio drills that will make your lungs burn and legs ache.
 Finish with a five-minute arm and core burner.
 It should go without saying these classes are tough, but that endorphin high is so, so worth it.

-Industrial Ride’s motto is that the classes are “indoor cycling reinvented.”
-We’d have to agree.
-This Sellwood spot—formerly known as RidePDX—is much more than your typical, stationary ride.
-Prepare for hills (the best and worst), quick sprints and tough pushes that will boost your endurance and condition every part of your body.
+Industrial Barre + Ride’s motto is that the classes are “indoor cycling reinvented” — and we’d have to agree.
+With studios in Sellwood and NE, Industrial Ride is much more than your typical cycling class.
+Prepare for hills (the best and worst), quick sprints, and tough pushes that will boost your endurance and condition every part of your body.
 The feeling of accomplishment you will have upon leaving this class is what will keep you coming back for more.